omaRouby/AWS-Infrastructure-Migration/README.md

 ---

 ## Objective
-I propose migrating the current AWS Lightsail infrastructure to a standard AWS EC2-based architecture in order to improve **security, availability, and scalability**, while keeping the overall solution **cost-effective and simple to operate**.
+Migrating the current AWS Lightsail infrastructure to a standard AWS EC2-based architecture in order to improve **security, availability, and scalability**, while keeping the overall solution **cost-effective and simple to operate**.

 ---